pendulum-project/ntpd-rs/CONFIGURATION.md

 Unlike the ntp reference implementation, ntpd-rs does not support either broadcast or symmetric modes, nor is there any plan to do so in the future.
 The decision to exclude these modes was taken because their design leaves them relatively vulnerable to security issues, and this is not easily mitigated.
 Furthermore, use of these modes can be replaced with client-server mode connections in almost all cases at a minimal cost in convenience and network traffic.

-## Building
+## Installation

+The recommended way of installing ntpd-rs is with the pre-built packages from the [releases](https://github.com/pendulum-project/ntpd-rs/releases) page.
+The installers automatically handle setting up users, permissions and configuration.

+Alternatively, you can use `cargo install ntpd` or build from source.

+### Build from source

 Currently, ntpd-rs only supports Linux-based operating systems.
 Our current testing only targets Linux kernels after version 5.0.0, older kernels may work but this is not guaranteed.

-ntpd-rs is written in rust, and requires cargo 1.60.0 at a minimum to be built.
-Earlier versions may work but are currently not included in our testing regime.
-We strongly recommend using [rustup](https://rustup.rs) to install rust/cargo, as the version provided by system package managers tend to be out of date.
+ntpd-rs is written in rust, and requires a recent version of the rust toolchain to be built.
+Earlier versions may work but are not included in our testing regime.
+We strongly recommend using [rustup](https://rustup.rs) to install the rust compiler and cargo, the rust package manager, as the version provided by system package managers tend to be out of date.

 To build ntpd-rs run: